CardinalRPH/CardinalRPH/README.md

 </h1>

 <div align="center">
-  I am a Web Full Stack in Javascript Language.
+  I am a Web Front-End Back-End Developer especially Javascript Language.

   Cardinal RPH or Cardinal Rage Phantom is my nickname in another world.
 But you can call me Rayhan or Reean (レーアン)